Picovoice/pvrecorder/binding/python/README.md

 devices = PvRecorder.get_audio_devices()
 ```

-To start recording initialize the instance and run start:
+To start recording initialize an instance and run start:

 ```python
 from pvrecorder import PvRecorder